f5devcentral/f5-agility-labs-xc/docs/class4/lab3.rst

    .. image:: _static/lab3-task1-004.png
       :width: 800px

-#.
-In the next steps, we will fix this misconfiguration by blocking access to the "getbydob" endpoint.
+   In the next steps, we will fix this misconfiguration by blocking access to the 'getbydob' endpoint.

 Task 2: Attaching API Protection to Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~